tagtart1/ribbity/README.md

-# Tweety
+# Ribbity

-A twitter clone built using React.js, Typescript, CSS while using Firebase as the backend
+A twitter clone built using React.js, Typescript, Vanilla CSS while using Firebase as the backend